Scalable Second-order Riemannian Optimization for $K$-means Clustering: Efficient Implementation and Cost of Bisection Search

 For convenience, we list some of the derivatives in this section.
-The (Euclidean) Jacobian of the constraints can be written in block form as where with \(\Psi_r\) being the orthogonal basis matrix of size-$r$ symmetric matrices.
+The (Euclidean) Jacobian of the constraints can be written in block form as where where $S_r \in \bR^{r(r+1)/2 \times r^2}$ is the matrix satisfying $S\vect(Q) = \svect(Q)$.

-Computing the second-order derivatives of $g_1,g_2$ are trivial, since $J_{1v}$ is linear in $V$ and $J_{2v}$ is constant.
-The second-order derivatives of $g_3$ can be computed explicitly by noticing that the entries of \(\svect(Q^\top Q)\) can be expressed as inner products with bases outer products, i.e. where It follows then the second-order derivative w.r.t.~each entry is given by $2(E_{i,j}\otimes I_r)$.